Curriculum – Overview

 Children are taught to write fully cursive script through regular handwriting sessions.
 Those who need support in developing their motor skills are identified for interventions such as Dough Disco and specific fine motor interventions.
 There are also intervention groups across year groups giving focused support with letter formation.

-We use the Twinkl handwriting scheme across all year groups.
+We use the RWI handwriting scheme across Key Stage 1 and fine handwriting practice in KS2.
 Cursive practice begins in Year 1.
 In Reception pupils learn to print letters in line with RWInc recommendations.

 Grammar: